-The largest of DOORWAYS’ six housing programs, Metro Subsidies provides temporary financial assistance to prevent homelessness.
-Payments can cover rent, utilities, a mortgage, a move-in deposit, etc. Functioning independent from the other five DOORWAYS housing programs, METRO Subsidies also serves as an extension to them.
-Clients who achieve housing independence after support through the DOORWAYS Cooper House, Emergency Housing, Jumpstart, or Residential Programs may need injections of financial support as they work to retain housing stability.
+The largest of DOORWAYS’ six housing programs, Own Home provides temporary financial assistance to prevent homelessness.
+Payments can cover rent, utilities, a mortgage, a move-in deposit, etc. Functioning independent from the other five DOORWAYS housing programs, Own Home also serves as an extension of those programs.
+Clients who achieve housing independence after support through the Cooper House, Comprehensive Flex Housing/Emergency Housing, Jumpstart, or Residential Programs may need injections of financial support as they work to achieve and maintain housing stability.

-Metro Subsidies was the program most affected by COVID-19 in 2020 and 2021.
-Metro Subsidy clients primarily work in the service industry, which was deeply impacted by the coronavirus economic shutdowns.
-During the pandemic, this program distributed 43% more funds than prior years, breaking all agency records with $4.3M in assistance.
+Own Home clients were critically affected by COVID-19 in 2020 and 2021.
+They primarily work in the service industry, which was deeply impacted by the coronavirus economic shutdowns.
+During the pandemic, this program allocated 43% more funds than prior years, breaking all agency records with $4.3M in assistance distributed.

 As a program offering temporary assistance to support clients through difficult financial circumstances, the goal is to prevent homelessness.
-Metro Subsidies is successful when clients are able to retain their housing with one or two requests for assistance each year.
+Own Home is successful when clients are able to retain their housing with one or two requests for assistance each year.

 If you are interested in assistance, please click here to go to the CLIENT PROCESS page or call the program office at 314-328-2710 during office hours (Monday-Friday 8:30 a.m. to 5:00 p.m.).

 in Subsidy Assistance was distributed in FY21,